MicrosoftDocs/learn/learn-pr/github/create-custom-github-actions/includes/publish-custom-github-action.md

 As a general rule, the `README.md` file should include everything a user should know to use the action.
 If you think it could be useful information, include it in the `README.md`.

-## Release and versioning management strategy for your action
+## Releasing and versioning your action

 If you're developing an action for other people to use, regardless of if it's public or private, you should define a release management strategy to control how updates are distributed.
 Major version updates including necessary critical fixes and security patches that affect compatibility need to be documented clearly.

 ### Good practices for release and versioning management

-Part of this release management strategy should include versioning recommendations.
-Users should not be referencing an action's default branch with the action as the default branch is likely to contain the latest code (which may or may not be stable) and could result in your workflow breaking.
+A good release management strategy should include versioning recommendations.
+Users should not be referencing an action's default branch with the action as the default branch which is likely to contain the latest code (which may or may not be stable) and could result in your workflow breaking.
 Instead, it's recommended that users specify a major version when using the action, and to only direct them to a more specific version if they encounter issues.
 This can be done by configuring their GitHub Actions workflow to target a tag, a commit's SHA, or a specific branch named for a release.
 Let's take a closer look at these release options.

-### Using tags
+#### Using tags

 Tags can be a good way to manage releases for an action.
 By using tags, users can easily distinguish between major and minor versions.
-Below is a list of helpful things to consider when creating releases:
+Below is a list of helpful practices to consider when creating releases:

 - Create and validate a release on a release branch (such as `release/v1`) before creating the release tag (for example, `v1.0.2`).
 - Use semantic versioning.